chasmit/Sudoku-CLI/README.md

 sudoku.rb: 3x3 sudoku solver.
 Supports puzzles with character ranges [1-9], [a-i], and [A-I].

 sudoku_remix.rb: 4x4 sudoku solver.
-Still very flawed because I'm a stupid idiot.
+This one is presently very flawed because I'm a stupid idiot.